AdesisNetlife/grunt-pug-i18n/README.md

 ### Options

-Only `jade-i18n` specific options are listed below, to see all the available options you can use, please see [grunt-contrib-jade][2]
+Only `jade-i18n` specific options are listed below.
+To see all the available options available, please see [grunt-contrib-jade][2]

 #### locales
 Type: String|Array

 Path to localization files.
 Please check the examples in tests.
 Glob patterns can be used

-`JSON`, `YAML` and `JS` formats are supported for the locate translation templates
+`JSON`, `YAML` and `JS` formats are supported for the translation templates

 #### namespace
 Type: String